Why audio gear matters. Apostolis Geroukos write.

 accessories to serious in-ear monitors; from tiny laptop speakers to full-range studio

 monitors, and so on.
-Suffice to say, the result you get from each playback device is
+Suffice it to say, the result you get from each playback device is

 without a doubt vastly different.